shepherdjerred/macos-cross-compiler/README.md

 * ✅ macOS 11 Big Sur
 * ✅ macOS 12 Monterey
 * ✅ macOS 13 Ventura
+* ✅ macOS 14 Sonoma
+* ✅ macOS 15 Seqouia

-Support for macOS 14 Sonoma has not been extensively tested. macOS 14-specific features can be added by updating the SDK version.
-The Docker image uses the 13.0 SDK by default.
+Support for macOS 15 Seqouia has not been extensively tested. macOS 15-specific features can be added by updating the SDK version.
+The Docker image uses the 15.0 SDK by default.

 > [!IMPORTANT]
 > This project is tested on modern verisons of macOS, Clang, and GCC.
 It has not been tested with older versions of these softwares.
 If you need compatabiltiy with older versions, check out the [osxcross project](https://github.com/tpoechtrager/osxcross).